tetratelabs/istio-0to60/docs/traffic-shifting.md

 Now refresh the page, and traffic should have been directed to v2.

+!!! tip

     If you refresh the page a good dozen times and then wait ~15-30 seconds, you should be able to see some of that v2 traffic in Kiali too.

 ## Canary